Alpina B4: B4 S Edition 99

 Introduced in October 2018, the B4 S Edition 99 is a limited edition of the B4 S limited to 99 units.
 The 99 Edition received further engine upgrades and generates 458 PS between 5,500 and 6,250 rpm and 680 Nm of torque between 3,000 and 4,500 rpm from its 3.0-litre twin-turbocharged straight six engine.
 The coupé with all-wheel-drive weighing 1750 kg accelerates to 100 kph from a standstill in 3.9 seconds and the 65 kg lighter rear-wheel-drive coupé accelerates to the same speed in one-tenth of a second longer than the all-wheel-drive coupé.
 The convertible accelerates to the same speed in 4.3 seconds.
 All of the versions have a top speed ranging from 303-306 kph.

 Two new color options are available for the exterior, those being Fire Orange and Grigio Medio with black accents.
 A matte wrap is available as an option.
 The car is available with 20-inch classic Alpina multi-spoke alloy wheels in Ferric Gray finish.

 The Edition 99 has a stiffer suspension system than the B4 S called the Alpina Sports Suspension Plus along with modified adjustable dampers.
 A limited slip differential and a torque vectoring system is available as an option.

 The interior features piano black lacquer trim with "Edition" lettering, new sports seats, the shift paddles finished in matte black and a stainless steel plaque signifying the production number of the car out of the 99 units produced.

+Second generation (G26; 2022)

+While there is a sporty M variant of the two-door versions of the BMW 4 Series from BMW M, none are planned based on the Gran Coupé.
+Instead, Alpina presented the B4 Gran Coupé at the end of March 2022.
+It came onto the market in July 2022.
+A revised version of the B4 was presented in June 2024.
+It is scheduled to go on sale in November 2024.

+Technical data

+The three-liter petrol engine is based on the BMW S58, which the M versions of the four-series also use.
+Compared to the Alpina B3, which is also available, it is slightly more powerful with 364 kW (495 hp).
+The ZF eight-speed transmission has been reinforced, the sports chassis is specially connected and has weight-optimized components, and its own stabilizers on the front axle.
+The B4 Gran Coupé is said to accelerate to 100 km/h in 3.7 seconds, and the manufacturer states the top speed as 301 km/h.
+With the model update, the maximum power increased to 389 kW (529 hp).